MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 ### Configure computer clock reset

-In order for `w32tm` to reset a computer clock, it first checks the offset (`CurrentTimeOffset`, also known as `Phase Offset`) between the current time and the computer clock time to determine whether the offset is less than the `MaxAllowedPhaseOffset` value.
+In order for `w32tm` to reset a computer clock, it first checks the offset `CurrentTimeOffset`, also known as `Phase Offset`, between the current time and the computer clock time to determine whether the offset is less than the `MaxAllowedPhaseOffset` value.

 - `CurrentTimeOffset` &le; `MaxAllowedPhaseOffset`: Adjust the computer clock gradually by using the clock rate.
 - `CurrentTimeOffset` &gt; `MaxAllowedPhaseOffset`: Set the computer clock immediately.